Can I Use My Hair Straightners in the UK?

 If They are Dual Voltage

-Do they need to be grounded?
-If so you will need an grounded adapter (one that has 3 pins instead of two).
+Do they need to be earthed?
+If so you will need an earthed adaptor (one that has 3 pins instead of two).
 How do you tell?
 The easiest way is to look at the plug that came with the device.
-If it only has 2 pins or the ground pin is plastic then it doesn't need grounding otherwise assume that it does need to be grounded.
-Many hair straighteners for example do not need grounding.
+If it only has 2 pins or the earth pin is plastic then it doesn't need earthing otherwise assume that it does need to be earthed.
+Many hair straighteners for example do not need earthing.

 If They are not Dual Voltage